Man arrested after Cedar-Riverside clerk fatally shot in attempted robbery

-Police early Wednesday arrested a violent felon on suspicion that he fatally shot a Cedar-Riverside store clerk in Minneapolis during an attempted robbery several hours earlier.
+Police early Wednesday arrested a violent felon on suspicion that he fatally shot a Cedar-Riverside store clerk in Minneapolis during an attempted robbery.

 The 30-year-old man was apprehended in St. Paul and jailed shortly after 4:30 a.m. in connection with the shooting about 7 p.m.
 Tuesday in the 400 block of S. Cedar Avenue, according to police spokesman John Elder.

-Officers found the clerk, believed to be in his 40s, inside the business with multiple gunshot wounds, Elder said.
-The man was taken by paramedics to HCMC and soon pronounced dead.
-His identity has yet to be released.
+Officers found Mohamed inside the business with multiple gunshot wounds, Elder said.
+He was taken by paramedics to HCMC and soon pronounced dead.
+Mohamed is the city's 24th homicide victim so far this year.

-The building where the shooting took place appeared to be a bazaar with shops inside.
-Locals near the scene said it was known as "the mall."
+Farah said that since Ramadan began, he and Mohamed had been breaking fast and observing night prayers together.
+Farah and others who knew Mohamed described him as a humble man who volunteered in the community.

+"He was a hard worker, and he loved his wife and kids," an emotional Farah said.
+"There is no one I can compare him with.
+I love him more than myself.
+I lost a good friend."

 Star Tribune staff writer Alex Chhith contributed to this report.